pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

 Maturity and flexibility of databases makes it as number one choice for intra-organization metadata repository.

-Even though, implement a metadata repository with a database has many advantage, but it's hard to maintain, and you will face security issues if you need to expose the repository for public access.
+Even though, implementing a metadata repository with a database has many advantages, but it's hard to maintain, and you will face security issues if you need to expose the repository for public access.

 #### File-based